‘Overshadow Gaza crimes’: World reacts to US attacks on Iraq and Syria

 “He has to respond, but at the same time he’s made it very clear he does not want to escalate, and that means two things; he can hit Syrians, that’s easy and nobody cares about the Syrian government, but the Americans do care about the Iraqi government.”

 “America does not want to get ejected from Iraq, particularly not before the elections in November.
-So, it wants to be strong but it doesn’t want to kill too many Iraqis.”
+So, it wants to be strong, but it doesn’t want to kill too many Iraqis.”

+HA Hellyer, a military analyst at the UK-based think tank Royal United Services Institute, told Al Jazeera, adding that if the US wants to de-escalate and not go to war with Iran, the key to that is Gaza.

+Washington has “failed to apply any real leverage in order to bring a ceasefire to Gaza, which I think would really diminish the tensions in the region and remove the fuel for this sort of escalation taking place, which is likely to continue over the coming days and weeks and beyond”, he said.